Configure Reputation Enabled Defense

 If you enable Reputation Enabled Defense for an HTTP proxy policy that does not have Gateway AntiVirus enabled, the HTTP proxy still does a reputation score lookup for each URL, and denies sites that have a bad reputation.
 But because no Gateway AntiVirus scan is avoided, there is no performance benefit, and HTTP proxy performance could be slower than without Reputation Enabled Defense enabled.

-For best effectiveness and performance, we recommend that you enable Reputation Enabled Defense, Gateway AntiVirus, and APT Blocker in your HTTP client proxy actions.
+For best effectiveness and performance in Fireware v12.9.x and lower, we recommend that you enable Reputation Enabled Defense, Gateway AntiVirus, and APT Blocker in your HTTP client proxy actions.

 APT Blocker scans files even if Gateway AntiVirus scanning is bypassed because of a good reputation.